 Students also prepare for two concerts a year, along with the SPCS Talent show.

 Our Upper Division PE program provides students with multiple opportunities to learn, develop, practice, and implement fundamentals of team and individual sports and other movement forms including rules, game strategy, and physical fitness.
-Emphasis in the program is placed on providing opportunities for individual growth and success.
+The emphasis in the program is placed on providing opportunities for individual growth and success.
 Teamwork and sportsmanship are always a priority!
 Our goal is for each student to find an activity they are confident and successful in and to learn how to lead a healthy lifestyle

-Upper Division students will begin a foundational study of the Spanish language.
+Upper Division students begin a foundational study of the Spanish language.
 Students will learn to read, write, listen, and speak the Spanish language.
 Students will learn to communicate both orally and in writing on a basic to moderate level, utilizing appropriate grammar,

 vocabulary, and pronunciation.
 In the 8th grade year, eligible students will have the opportunity to test to receive a High School level one credit.